I am a self-taught quilter, and I've sewn seriously since I was 14. I hope I can share some of the things I've learned through the years.

-Other Binding Options - How to Join Binding Strips
+Other Binding Options: Joining Binding Strips

-- Mark the diagonal line between the corners of the intersection, and stitch.
-Make sure your diagonal line goes in the right direction, otherwise your strips won't layout flat.
+- Mark the diagonal line between the corners of the intersection and stitch.
+Make sure your diagonal line goes in the right direction; otherwise, your strips won't lay out flat.
 (Don't ask me how I know this.)

-Once your strips are joined, trim the excess fabric and press the seam open.
-If you're binding an oval, round or curved project, use true bias strips to provide the give necessary to round the corners easily.
+- Once your strips are joined, trim the excess fabric and press the seam open.
+If you're binding an oval, round, or curved project, use true bias strips to provide the give necessary to round the corners easily.

 Binding Calculation Tips

 Here is the formula for determining how much binding you can make with a given amount of fabric.
 Divide the width of your square by the desired width of the strips.
-Then, multiply that number by the width of the square.
+Then multiply that number by the width of the square.

-Example: 44" square.
+- 44" square.
 Divided by 2" binding = 22 strips.

-22 strips each 44" long = 968 inches or 26.8 yards of binding.
+- 22 strips each 44" long = 968 inches or 26.8 yards of binding.

-How to Make Mitered Corners
+Attaching Your Quilt Binding: How to Make Mitered Corners

 For me, attaching binding by machine is the most practical and durable method.
 To create a nice clean finish, I attach the binding strips to the back of the quilt first, pull the binding around to the front, and top stitch the edges.

 - Stitch the binding in place using a 1/4 inch seam allowance and stopping 1/4 inch from the corner on a diagonal.
 I like to mark this spot this a pin.

-To make a clean mitered fold, bring the tail upward and create a 45-degree fold.
+- To make a clean mitered fold, bring the tail upward and create a 45-degree fold.
 Pin this fold in place.

 - Start sewing at the edge of the quilt, back stitch and continue sewing until you reach the next corner.